 Unlike a fixed bridge, dental implants do not require any preparation or crowning of teeth adjacent to the edentulous area.

 If you are wondering if you're a candidate for dental implants, it's easy enough to find out.
-At the office of Mark Helms, DDS, we're not only happy to take a look at your smile, but we'll also answer all your questions and explain your best options in care.
+At the office of Mark Helms, DDS and Dalton Carruthers Hunt, DMD, we're not only happy to take a look at your smile, but we'll also answer all your questions and explain your best options in care.
 As the most versatile solution for reestablishing a complete smile, dental implants offer a wide range of applications and can be used to replace a single tooth, multiple teeth, or all of the upper and lower teeth.

 Rest assured that your care is in skilled and capable hands.
 You can count on our office for the best solutions for your smile.
 We treat every smile as unique and develop personalized treatment plans based upon your medical and dental histories, as well as your current oral health, cosmetic expectations of care, lifestyle, and budget.